GENIVI/rvi_core/doc/rvi_security.md

    <br><i>Will be renamed ```exp``` to comply with JWT.</i>

+## ASSUMPTIONS ON EXTERNAL COMPONENTS

+### Trustworthy time source

+In order to validate the active period for certificates (and in the future, keys) a trustworthy time source is needed.
+For devices time source is provided by GPS or the mobile network.
+For backend servers, the source is provided by NTP.

+It is up to the deployment project to ensure that these sources cannot be tampered with.

+### Secure key store

+Device private keys and root private keys are expected to be securerly stored on an RVI node through a key vault to prevent unauthorized access.

-## SETTING UP AN RVI NETWORK SECURITY - GENERAL FLOW
+## SETTING UP RVI NETWORK SECURITY - GENERAL FLOW

 The general flow of events for setting up security are as follows: